husisusi/officeonlin-install.sh/README.md

 Change filesystem allow="false" to "true" in /opt/online/loolwsd.xml

-Enabeling debug can pose a security risk.
+Enabling debug can pose a security risk.
 Use it only for testing.

 ## Nota Bene
 - All the script's output is logged in the folder `$PWD/YYYYMMDD-HHmm_officeonline-install `. where `YYYYMMDD-HHmm` is the date at the minute the script as been launched.